Downtown Eastside: History

 The DTES forms part of the traditional territories of the Squamish, Tsleil-Waututh, and Musqueam First Nations.
 European settlement of the area began in the mid-19th century, and most early buildings were destroyed in the Great Vancouver Fire of 1886.
 Residents rebuilt their town at the edge of Burrard Inlet, between Cambie and Carrall streets, a townsite that now forms Gastown and part of the DTES.
 At the turn of the century, the DTES was the heart of the city, containing city hall, the courthouse, banks, the main shopping district, and the Carnegie Library.
 Travellers connecting between Pacific steamships and the western terminus of the Canadian Pacific Railway used its hundreds of hotels and rooming houses.
 Large Japanese and Chinese immigrant communities settled in Japantown, which lies within the DTES, and in nearby Chinatown, respectively.

-During the Depression, hundreds of men arrived in Vancouver in search of work.
+During the Depression, hundreds of men arrived in Vancouver searching for work.
 Most of them later returned to their hometowns, except workers who had been injured or those who were sick or elderly.
 These men remained in the DTES area – at the time known as Skid Road – which became a non-judgemental, affordable place to live as the main downtown area of Vancouver began to shift westward.
 Among them, drinking was a common pastime.
-In addition to being a major cultural and entertainment district, Hastings Street was also a centre for beer parlours and brothels.
+In addition to being a central cultural and entertainment district, Hastings Street was also a centre for beer parlours and brothels.

 In 1942, the neighbourhood lost its entire ethnic Japanese population, estimated at 8,000 to 10,000, due to the Canadian government's internment of these people.
-Most did not return to the once-thriving Japantown community after the war.
+After the war, most did not return to the once-thriving Japantown community.

 In the 1950s, the city centre continued its shift westward after the interurban rail line closed; its main depot was at Carrall and Hastings.
 Theatres and shops moved towards Granville and Robson streets.
 As tourist traffic declined, the neighbourhood's hotels became run-down and were gradually converted to single room occupancy (SRO) housing, a use which persists to this day.
-By 1965, the area was known for prostitution and for having a relatively high proportion of poor, single men, many of whom were alcoholic, disabled, or pensioners.
+By 1965, the area was known for prostitution and for having a relatively high proportion of poor, single men, many of whom were alcoholics, disabled, or pensioners.